turingarena/turingarena/docs/evaluation/SE.md

 and should be evaluated one against the other
 (e.g., bots in a two-player game).

-TuringArena defines a standard way in which a submission is evaluated by an evaluator.
+TuringArena defines exactly what submission and evaluations are, and how they should be represented.

 ## Submissions